-Why Exchange-Traded Funds (ETFs) are Great Investments
+Why ETFs are Great Investments

-With this in mind, I went back to review my IRA portfolio and found a fund that charges 1.23% (above my 1.0% maximum tolerance).
+With this in mind, I went back to review my portfolio and found a fund that charges 1.23% (above my maximum tolerance).
 This does not seem expensive, but it can cost me a lot of money if I keep the fund for 30 years.
 Also, as I mentioned earlier, ETFs tend to be more tax efficient than equivalent mutual funds making them more appealing in a taxable account.

 Right now, I have enough money invested such that it is more expensive to invest in mutual funds than ETFs.
 So today, I went ahead and sold HFCGX and traded it for VB.